kchuong/genetics-and-genomics-subject-guide/README.md

 # Genetics and Genomics Subject Guide

-Pulling in the National Library of Medicine's "Genetics and Genomics" subject guide to convert and test in Gitbook
+Pulling in the National Library of Medicine's "Collection Development Manual" to convert and test in Gitbook

-The original NLM subject guide can be found here: http://www.nlm.nih.gov/services/Subject_Guides/geneticsandgenomics/
+The original NLM subject guide can be found here: http://www.nlm.nih.gov/tsd/acquisitions/cdm/index.html

 ## Process